 While I was working on my fog lamps I updated to 3000k HID's.
-I do miss my retrofit projected fog I had in my B5 S4 as they was zero glare with them.
+I do miss my retrofit projected fog I had in my B5 S4 as there was zero glare with them.
 As my current B8.5 S4 is using a reflective housing, glare is a problem.
 Typically what I will do is measure from the ground to the top of the fog lamp and then put a line of tape on my garage door at the same height (showing below).
 I try to get the hot spot of the beam to be slightly below the line to minimize glare as the beam is angled down.

-I do recommend that if you want HID's in your fogs, it's best to turn off the "corning light" function in VCDS (VagCom) or OBDEleven.
+I do recommend that if you want HID's in your fogs, it's best to turn off the "corning light" function in VCDS (VagCom) or OBDEleven (affiliate link).
 The corning light will turn on the fog light for which ever side you are turning too at low speeds like in a parking lot for example.
 This is just not good for HID as you don't want to turn them on and off in short intervals.
 Plus there is a warm up period of HID bulbs, a quick on and off is just damaging them.